JinmiaoChenLab/scTM/README.rst

 scTM is a package for spatial transcriptomics for single cell that uses topic modelling, solved with stochastic variational infernce.
-The intresting part is with the formulation of topic models, we can get interpretable embedding which are useful for downstream analysis.
+The interesting part is with the formulation of topic models, we can get interpretable embedding which are useful for downstream analysis.

 Currently available modules: STAMP